15 Employee Turnover Statistics To Shape Your Retention

 • 38% of employees would leave their organisation for a promotion or career development opportunity

-Without a promotion, career development or learning opportunities, it can be difficult for employees to see a future with your company.
-Implementing a career development program in your organisation will not only help grow it quicker but will also encourage employees to stay with you for longer as they have a path to success planned out with you.
+Without a promotion, career development, or learning opportunities, it can be difficult for employees to see a future with your company.
+Implementing a career development program in your organisation will not only help it grow quicker but will also encourage employees to stay with you for longer as they have a path to success planned out with you.

 • 21% of employees would leave their organisation for better benefits